top of page

 • YouTube

-External links to products and services may include affiliate information which results in the website owner receiving monetary or other compensation for advertising and affiliate relationships.
+External links to products and services may include affiliate information which results in Words Matter receiving monetary or other compensation for advertising and affiliate relationships.
+Words Matter does not utilize data collection or digital tracking technology to gather information on visitors or site users.

-Items sold by Words Matter/Eric Sheridan Wyatt utilize a third-party, secure website.
-Content and items there are managed by Eric and proceeds go to Eric.
+Items sold on this website by Words Matter & Eric Sheridan Wyatt utilize a third-party, secure credit card processing system and storefront.
+Content and items featured in the storefront are managed by Words Matter and proceeds go to Eric.

 Located along the banks of the mighty Ohio River, and serving the Greater Cincinnati, Tri-State area!